jrosen48/utk-homepage/content/post/2021-07-12-what-s-the-point-of-krishnamurthi-and-fisler-s-2020-paper-on-data-centricity/index.md

 tags: []
 ---

 This post is *alt peer review*.
-I try to describe my rationale for this in [a previous post](https://joshuamrosenberg.com/post/2021/07/11/alt-peer-review-via-blogs-and-newsletters/).
+I describe my rationale for exploring alt peer review in [a previous post](https://joshuamrosenberg.com/post/2021/07/11/alt-peer-review-via-blogs-and-newsletters/); consider checking that out, first.

 The paper I read and am writing about is: